nlsfi/HASlib/Documentation.md

 Returns the full decoded message in a bytearray.

 ### SSR Classes
 Classes to read and store the information of a decoded HAS message.
 The classes can be understood as containers for the information coming with a HAS message, where the message can be composed of different combinations of the following 6 contents: *Masks, Orbit Corrections, Full-Set Clock Corrections, Sub-Set Clock Corrections, Code Bias Corrections, Phase Bias Corrections*.
 The classes themselves normally have little functionality beyond the storing of information.
+The data are stored with the sign conventions of the HAS format; any necessary conversions are on the responsibility of the output class.

 #### **SSR**
 Basic container for SSR corrections.
 Can save a set of IODs along with the other contained SSR information.